 Despite the significant steps that society has taken to increase worker safety while on the job, workplace injuries remain a constant threat to peoples’ health and finances.
 For many employees, suffering a workplace injury or illness allows them to receive medical care and pursue reimbursement for lost wages through a workers’ compensation claim.

 However, San Antonio is in a state that rarely requires an employer to provide workers’ comp protection.
 Instead, employers may file a lawsuit against their employee to receive compensation for damages.
 A San Antonio workplace injury lawyer could help you hold negligent employers liable for their carelessness.
 An experienced personal injury attorney could work to evaluate if an employer had workers’ compensation insurance, and if not, to file lawsuits that demand appropriate compensation.
+In English.

 While the relative safety of a particular workplace will vary, no location is entirely safe.
 When many people think of workplace injuries, they imagine typically dangerous professions such as factory workers, miners, or loggers.
 These employees may suffer catastrophic injuries from accidents or illness from long-term exposure to toxic substances.